dazinator/stint/src/Scheduler/docs/jobs.md

 ```

-Put in your IBlocklist subscription details.
 Under the "Jobs" section you can have multiple jobs configured, each has:

-- InputLists - these are the IBlocklist lists that you want the job to download.
-- Output - this is the filename you want all of the lists to be combined into and output.
-- Schedule - this is a CRON expression that determines when you want this to happen.
+- Schedule - this is a CRON expression that determines when you want this job to run.

 For the CRON expression syntax, see: https://github.com/HangfireIO/Cronos#cron-format